Desperate-Dan/maskara/README.md

                         Name of ref the bam files were aligned to.
 Default = "MN908947.3" -o OUTPUT_NAME, --output-name OUTPUT_NAME
                         Prefix for the output.
-Default = "depth_mask"
+Default = "depth_mask" -m FASTA_TO_MASK, --mask FASTA_TO_MASK
+                        Mask a consensus sequence with your newly produced mask -i, --inverse         Return bed file of positions EQUAL OR ABOVE the chosen depth
 ```